haozefei/javaSmallTest/README.md

 # javaSmallTest
-This is my javaworks in henan university
+This is my rubbish javaworks